Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 |OSA|Multi OS|Java|
 |OSA|Android|Java-Android|

-As you might have noticed we chose Java as the programming language for most of the components inside Fermat, except for the ones that lives at the up-most and the lowest layers.
+As you might have noticed we chose Java as the programming language for most of the components inside Fermat, except for the ones that live at the upmost and lowest layers.
 The rationale for doing so is that we wanted most of the codebase to be portable to other OS.
-At the up-most layers we decided to allow native user interfaces, and for that reason, at our first target OS, Android, those components need to be written in Java-Android.
+At the upmost layers we decided to allow native user interfaces, and for that reason, our first target OS, Android, needs its components to be written in Java-Android.

 In the case of the lowest layers we encapsulate the access to the OS into several components that are OS dependent, while the rest of the components at the top layers are not (except the ones related to the user interface).